Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Background

 Figure~\ref{fig:background_semi_supervised} illustrates our context of applying semi-supervised CDD.
 In our scenario, the ML models are first trained offline using labeled data.
 Then, they are deployed online to classify the time series.
 When concept drift happens, it causes accuracy deterioration, such as \texttt{T3}, \texttt{T4}, and \texttt{T5} in the top right chart in Figure~\ref{fig:background_semi_supervised}.
 However, in reality, the true labels of the input time series are not available.
 Thus, it is difficult for maintainers to observe the accuracy deterioration.

-CDDs can be categorized into supervised, semi-supervised, and unsupervised.
-Supervised approaches require true labels for all data, which is unrealistic.
-Differently, unsupervised and semi-supervised approaches require true labels for zero or a few data points, thus more practical in real-world settings.
-The current unsupervised techniques target cases where concept and data drifts happen simultaneously, hence ineffective at detecting concept drift alone.
+CDDs can be categorized into supervised, semi-supervised, and unsupervised methods.
+Supervised approaches require true labels for all data, which is often unrealistic.
+In contrast, unsupervised and semi-supervised approaches require true labels for either no data or only a few data points, making them more practical in real-world applications.
+Current unsupervised techniques detect concept drift only when it coincides with data drift, rendering them ineffective at detecting standalone concept drifts.
+The ability to detect concept drifts directly is desirable since there is no guarantee that data and concept drifts happen simultaneously.

 Based on our industry needs, we believe semi-supervised approaches are suitable to detect concept drift \textbf{accurately} and \textbf{efficiently} in production.
-Semi-supervised approaches require limited manual labeling and can target concept drifts alone.
+These approaches require minimal manual labeling and can target independent concept drifts.
 In a nutshell, our work focuses on proposing a better semi-supervised approach to detect concept drifts as we believe semi-supervised approaches are better aligned with our industry needs.